AdobeDocs/experience-platform.en/help/edge/commands/configure/orgid.md

 Org IDs are always 24-character alpha-numeric strings, and always end in `@AdobeOrg`.

-## Org ID in the Web SDK extension
+## Org ID using the Web SDK tag extension

 Enter the org ID in the **[!UICONTROL IMS organization ID]** text field when configuring the extension.